Canny edge detector: Development

 To satisfy these requirements Canny used the calculus of variations – a technique which finds the function which optimizes a given functional.
 The optimal function in Canny's detector is described by the sum of four exponential terms, but it can be approximated by the first derivative of a Gaussian.

-Among the edge detection methods developed so far, Canny's algorithm is one of the most strictly defined methods that provides good and reliable detection.
+Among the edge detection methods developed so far, Canny's algorithm is one of the most strictly defined methods that provides reliable detection.
 Owing to its optimality to meet with the three criteria for edge detection and the simplicity of the process for its implementation, it has become one of the most popular algorithms for edge detection.

 Process

 The process of Canny edge detection algorithm can be broken down to five different steps: